querycert/qcert/README.md

 (In the [`./samples`](./samples) directory)

-To run a query compiled to Java, you must first compiler it by calling `javac` for produced Java code, then call `java` with the `RunJava` query runner.
-You will need to pass it three pieces of information:
+To run a query compiled to Java, you must first compiler it by calling `javac` for the produced Java code, then call `java` with the `RunJava` query runner.
+You will need to pass it three pieces of
-(i) the location of the gson jar which is used to parse the input, (ii) the location of the Q\*cert runtime for java, both as part of the classpath, and (ii) some input data on which to run the query.
-From the command line, you can do it as follows, first to compile the Java
+information: (i) the location of the gson jar which is used to parse the input, (ii) the location of the Q\*cert runtime for java, both as part of the classpath, and (ii) some input data on which to run the query.
+From the command line, you can do it as follows, first to compile the Java code:
-code:

 ```
 javac -cp bin:../runtime/java/bin:../lib/gson-2.7.jar oql/test1.java